henrykorir/wxMinesweeper/README.md

+# wxMinesweeper
-This is a proof-of-concept (poc) that is achieving developing a GUI using C++ library wxWidgets
+This is a proof-of-concept (poc) that is achieving the use of  C++ library wxWidgets to build a GUI

+## Rule of the game
+Uncover uncover the mine fields